 Of Course I Still Love You (OCISLY) is an autonomous spaceport droneship (ASDS) that is operated out of Port Canaveral, Florida.
-The droneship is a modified barge outfitted with a large landing platform, station-keeping thrusters and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that cannot carry enough fuel to allow for a return-to-launch-site landing.
+The droneship is a modified barge that is outfitted with a large landing platform, station-keeping thrusters, and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that cannot carry enough fuel to allow for a return-to-launch-site landing.

 OCISLY is built upon a barge – Marmac 304 – and was modified in a Louisiana shipyard.
 Modifications include an expanded deck to increase the size of the landing platform, the installation of 4 thruster engines so the droneship can autonomously maintain its position at sea, and blast shielding to protect electrical and engine equipment on deck.

-Of Course I Still Love You is equipped with 4 x 300 horsepower azimuth thruster engines that are fitted to each corner of the landing platform.
+Of Course I Still Love You is equipped with for azimuth thrusters that are fitted to each corner of the landing platform.
 When deployed, they allow the droneship to maintain a precise position whilst at sea.
 Elon Musk has stated that the droneship is capable of maintaining its target position to within 3 meters, even under storm conditions.
 The droneship can reportedly maintain its target position autonomously, or under remote control by operators on a support ship.

 The droneship is fitted with cameras, sensors and other measuring equipment to allow SpaceX to record and gather data on the landings.
 On a number of occasions, it has been shown that the cameras can be remotely adjusted and moved during landings to provide a better perspective.